 Interested in learning what Lutherans believe, teach, and confess?
 Interested in becoming a member of St. Mark Lutheran Church?
 Already a member and want to refresh your knowledge of the church?

-LWML will be hosting its annual Rhubarb and Rummage sale the first two weekends in June.
-Clean, usable items can be dropped off at the church starting on May 24, so start cleaning out your closets and garage!
+LWML will be hosting its annual Rhubarb and Rummage sale June 5 & 6 and June 12 & 13, so start cleaning out your closets and garage!
+You may drop items off Monday-Wednesday, of next week, between 11:00 am and 2:00 pm.
 We are unable to accept clothing or shoes again this year.

 Men of St. Mark!